sci-42ver/SICP_SDF/sicp_notes.md

 - ~~> *requires reserving storage for a procedure’s free variables* even while the procedure is *not executing*.
 In the Scheme implementation we will study in Section 4.1, these variables are stored in the procedure’s environment.~~ i.e. ["free variables"](https://en.wikipedia.org/wiki/Free_variables_and_bound_variables#:~:text=A%20free%20variable%20is%20a,this%20or%20any%20container%20expression.) (not formal parameters and locally defined variables) in env.
 - > otation is powerful because it gives us a way to build expres-sions that manipulate other expressions (as we will see when we write an interpreter in Chapter 4)
-- >  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works.
-  > is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a data object.
+- >  us, we would type (quote a) instead of 'a, and we would type (quote (a b c)) instead of '(a b c). is is precisely how the interpreter works. e quotation mark is *just a single-character abbreviation* for wrapping the next complete expression with quote to form (quote ⟨ expression ⟩). is is important because it maintains the principle that any expression seen by the interpreter can be manipulated as a data object. see 4.1 where (read) will transform `'` to `quote` automatically.
+  "data object": list where almost all data in Scheme is *connected* by *just* `cons`.
 - > For the interpreter we implement in Chapter 4, the code is in fact shared
 - > In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter
 - > For the interpreter we implement in Chapter 4, the code is in fact shared.
-- > In Section 4.3 we will study a language for expressing nondeterministic computations.
+- ~~> at is, they are described not by single-valued functions, but by functions whose results are sets of possible values.
+In Section 4.3 we will study a language for expressing nondeterministic computations.~~
+  Better see Exercise 4.45 etc. Here it just means the sequential order is (amb)iguous.
 - ~~> In Section 4.2, we’ll develop a framework that unifies lists and streams.~~
 - ~~> The problem has to do with subtle differences in the ways that Scheme implementations handle internal definitions.
 (See section 4.1.6.)~~
   Also see the above "section 4.1.6" quotes.
 They are all about the scope of `define`.